yt-project/yt/doc/source/visualizing/plots.rst

 Further customization via matplotlib
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each ``PlotWindow`` object is really a container for plots - one plot for each
+Each :class:`~yt.visualization.plot_window.PlotWindow` object is really a
-field specified in the list of fields supplied when the plot object is
+container for plots - one plot for each field specified in the list of fields
-created.
-The individual plots can be accessed via the ``plots`` dictionary
+supplied when the plot object is created.
+The individual plots can be
-attached to each ``PlotWindow`` object:
+accessed via the ``plots`` dictionary attached to each
+:class:`~yt.visualization.plot_window.PlotWindow` object:

 .. code-block:: python